Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

     optimizer = Adam(LitMNIST().parameters(), lr=1e-3)

-In Lightning we do the same but organize it under the :func:`~pytorch_lightning.core.LightningModule.configure_optimizers` method.
+In Lightning, this code is organized within the :func:`~pytorch_lightning.core.LightningModule.configure_optimizers` method of the LightningModule.

 .. testcode::